 What are tracking cookies?

-Cookies are labels… They label web pages when they load and also label the user who visited.
+Tracking cookies are labels.
+They label web pages when they load and also label the user who visited.
 Cookies label demographic information for each user that visits a web page.
 The labels describe useful information about the users and the web pages they visited.
 Every cookie should be unique to every user and contain an ID that the platform uses to keep track.

 - USERS do not represent actual people; they are only a count of unique ID’s.